The Eye Gallery

 Eye Patching

 Amblyopia treatment may include forcing the weaker eye to work by using an eye patch.
-They reduce visual input in the dominant eye, forcing the brain to rely on information from the weaker eye.
+They reduce visual input in the dominant eye, forcing the brain to rely on information from the weaker eye, helping to strengthen vision over time.

 The eye patch is typically worn for a couple of hours per day, but treatment can vary and is typically used in combination with vision therapy.